 William Randolph Hearst bought an apartment at The Clarendon at 137 Riverside Drive in 1919.
 Descriptions of his three-story penthouse overlooking Riverside Drive, with two additional floors added later, was filled with treasures and surpasses imagination.
 Churchill was among notable guests at stupendous dinner parties held there.
 The property went out of Hearst’s hands in the late 1930s.
 Hearst also owned a grand penthouse on Central Park West.

 Across the street, at 349 West 86th Street, The Samuel Borchardt House was named for the family who lived there for fifty years until 1950.
-It was was purchased by exiled Russian Prince Serge Bellosselsky who donated it to The House of Russia as a gathering place for anti-communist exiles from imperial Russia.
+It was purchased by exiled Russian Prince Serge Bellosselsky who donated it to The House of Russia as a gathering place for anti-communist exiles from imperial Russia.
 As an adolescent, on a Saturday morning exploration of the neighborhood, my father and I stopped in and had tea served from a samovar in a room hung with larger than life size paintings of members of the Russian Nobility.
 Today, this building is a private mansion.

-Aaron Chinitz, real estate developer of the complex of buildings that houses Zabar’s and owner of Tip Toe Inn, lived with his family at 525 West End Avenue around the corner from the restaurant on 86th Street and Broadway.
+Aaron Chinitz, real estate developer of the complex of buildings that houses Zabar’s and owner of the former Tip Toe Inn, lived with his family at 525 West End Avenue around the corner from the restaurant on 86th Street and Broadway.